tha-santacruz/WikiSpeciesHabitats/README.md

 ### 6 Wikipedia articles
 1. Download a Wikipedia dump ([this post](https://towardsdatascience.com/wikipedia-data-science-working-with-the-worlds-largest-encyclopedia-c08efbac5f5c) might help you)
 2. Put all the dump files in the ./wikipedia_dump/ directory
 3. Make sure that the ./WikiSpeciesHabitats/species/ directory exits.
-If not, create it.
+If not, create it
 4. Run the wikipedia dump parsing script
 ```Bash
 python parse_wikipedia.py